 Many prospective students for the course would think that the returns from studying NTU Aerospace Engineering will be good, just like medicine and law.
 This is true to a certain extent, as most employers recognize the quality of the graduates from this course.

-The specialized knowledge learnt during university will be relevant if you’re working in defense-related industries such as DSTA and DSO, where some of the systems are designed from scratch.
-However, you will only use 5% of the knowledge due to your job role (such as flight control, propulsion, aerodynamics or mechanical design), and will often require to further your competency in that field to perform well in that job.
-In addition, government sectors often based their remuneration based on the class of honor rather than the type of degree.
-Some will feel undignified to know that they are paid less than a mechanical degree for having a lower class of honor, even though the curriculum is much rigorous (and hence have a rough time in university to meet the standard).
+The specialized knowledge learnt during university will be relevant if you’re working in defence-related organisations such as DSTA and DSO, where some of the systems are designed from scratch.
+However, you will only use 5% of the knowledge due to your job role (such as flight control, propulsion, aerodynamics or mechanical design), and will often require you to further your competency in that field to perform well in that job.
+In addition, government sectors often based their remuneration based on the class of honour rather than the type of degree.
+Some will feel undignified to know that they are paid less than a mechanical degree for having a lower class of honour, even though the curriculum is much rigorous (and hence have a rough time in university to meet the standard).

 Love for Aircrafts

-For those who are keen in working on aircraft, the MRO industry is blooming in Singapore and will be a great place for you to work.
-To excel in your job, it will be good if you gained the appropriate engineering skills, preferably from Electrical or Mechanical engineering aspect.
+For those who are keen on working on aircraft, the MRO industry is booming in Singapore and will be a great place for you to work.
+To excel in your job, it will be good if you gained the appropriate engineering skills, preferably from the Electrical or Mechanical engineering aspect.
 My advice is to take up these courses in universities, and then take a specialization in Aerospace during your final year.

 For those of you who are thinking of coming into NTU Aerospace, think twice and think hard before submitting your application.
 For those who have decided what is best for you, all the best for your studies and hope you enjoy it to the fullest.

-Disclaimer: This article is mainly targeted to JC students/polytechnic students who are contemplating about doing a course in Aerospace Engineering at NTU.
+Disclaimer: This article is mainly targeted at JC students/polytechnic students who are contemplating doing a course in Aerospace Engineering at NTU.
 They are mainly my opinion and may or may not be reflective of the views held by other NTU Aerospace students.